 We are required by law to maintain the privacy of your PHI and to provide you the notice of our legal duties and our privacy practice with respect to PHI.

 We participate in NC Health Information Exchange Authority (NC HIEA), the statewide health information exchange authority (HIEA) designated by the State of North Carolina.
 The HIEA is a secure network for health care providers to share your important health information to support treatment and continuity of care.
-For example, if you are admitted to a NC HIEA participating health care facility not affiliated with Caswell Family Medical Center, health care providers there will be able to see important health information held in our electronic medical record systems.
+For example, if you are admitted to an NC HIEA participating health care facility not affiliated with Compassion Health Care, healthcare providers there will be able to see important health information held in our electronic medical record systems.

 You do not have to participate in the HIEA to receive care.
 For more information about NC HIEA and your choices regarding participation, visit www.hiea.nc.gov or call 919-754-6912.
 Opt-out forms are available from our staff if you choose not to participate.